jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 ### Generic

-`Generic` are a simple way to convert case class and product types (like tuples) to `HList`, and vice-versa:
+`Generic` is a simple way to convert case class and product types (like tuples) to `HList`, and vice-versa:

 <script src="https://gist.github.com/jto/4d7a4392a84da8446f69.js?file=6_gen.scala"></script>

-Again, the code is fairly simple. `Generic` are often used to automatically derive typeclasses instances for case classes.
+Again, the code is fairly simple. `Generic` is often used to automatically derive typeclasses instances for case classes.
 See my other post [Type all the things](/articles/type-all-the-things/), for real world examples. `Generic` is a great way to avoid writing macros.
 And that's great!
 I don't want to maintain my poorly written macros.

 ### Tuples